-If you do not have access to the library source code, then you can create a stub file from the class file (Section 29.5.3), and then annotate it.
+If you do not have access to the library source code, then you can create a stub file from the class file (Section 30.5.3), and then annotate it.
 The rest of this section describes this approach.

-1. Create a stub file by running the stub class generator. (checker. jar must be on your classpath.)
+1. Create a stub file by running the stub class generator. (checker.jar must be on your classpath.)

 '''

 cd nullness-stub

-java -cp $JSR308/checker-framework/checker/dist/checker.jar org.checkerframework.framework.stub.Stub
+java -cp $CHECKERFRAMEWORK/checker/dist/checker.jar org.checkerframework.framework.stub.StubGenerate

 '''